guicardozodasilva/github-api-search/README.md

 ---

-### 🛠 Tecnologias
+### 🛠 Technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in building the project:

 - [React](https://pt-br.reactjs.org/)
 - [Node.js](https://nodejs.org/en/)